natesana/F.A.D.E-A-Fully-Agentic-Drug-Engine-/README.md

 ## What is F.A.D.E?

 F.A.D.E is an AI-powered drug discovery system that understands natural language and automatically runs computational drug discovery pipelines.
-Instead of manually setting up complex bioinformatics workflows, you simply describe what you want to discover.
+Instead of manually setting up complex workflows, you simply describe what you want to discover.

 ### The Problem F.A.D.E Solves